The role of twins in computing planar supports of hypergraphs: A sequence of gluable edge bipartitions

 To see that we can choose the nooses in this way, first choose them arbitrarily and then consider two crossing nooses $\geom{N}_i, \geom{N}_j$, $i < j$, that is, $\geom{C}_{i} \cap \geom{D}_{j} \neq \emptyset$.
-We define a noose~$\tilde{\geom{N}}_i$ which we obtain from $\geom{N}_i$ by replacing each maximal subsegment contained in $\geom{D}_j$ by the corresponding subsegment of $\geom{N}_j$ which is contained in~$\geom{C}_i$.
+We define a noose~$\tilde{\geom{N}}_i$ which we obtain from~$\geom{N}_i$ by replacing each maximal subsegment contained in $\geom{D}_j$ by the corresponding subsegment of $\geom{N}_j$ which is contained in~$\geom{C}_i$.
 There is no edge of $G$ contained in $\geom{C}_{i} \cap \geom{D}_{j}$ because such an edge then would also be in $C_{i} \cap D_{j} \subseteq C_i \cap D_i$, a contradiction to the fact that $C_i, D_i$ is a bipartition of $E(G)$.
-Hence, noose~$\tilde{\geom{N}}_i$ separates $\geom{S}$ into two open disks $\tilde{\geom{C}}_i, \tilde{\geom{D}}_i$ such that $C_i = \tilde{\geom{C}}_i \cap E(G)$ and $D_i = \tilde{\geom{C}}_i \cap E(G)$.
+Hence, noose~$\tilde{\geom{N}}_i$ separates $\geom{S}$ into two open disks $\tilde{\geom{C}}_i, \tilde{\geom{D}}_i$ such that $C_i = \tilde{\geom{C}}_i \cap E(G)$ and~$D_i = \tilde{\geom{C}}_i \cap E(G)$.
 Thus, $\tilde{\geom{N}}_i$ fulfills the conditions for the nooses in \scbd{s} and we may choose $\tilde{\geom{N}}_i$ for $(C_i, D_i)$ instead of~$\geom{N}_i$.

 Clearly, $\tilde{\geom{N}}_i$ and $\geom{N}_j$ are noncrossing.
-Moreover, any noose $\geom{N}_k$, $k > i$, that crosses $\tilde{\geom{N}}_i$ also crosses $\geom{N}_i$ because $\tilde{\geom{C}}_i \subseteq \geom{C}_i$.
+Moreover, any noose $\geom{N}_k$, $k > i$, that crosses $\tilde{\geom{N}}_i$ also crosses~$\geom{N}_i$ because $\tilde{\geom{C}}_i \subseteq \geom{C}_i$.
 Thus, by replacing $\geom{N}_i$ with $\tilde{\geom{N}}_i$, the number of pairs of crossing nooses with indices at least~$i$ is strictly decreased.
 This means that after a finite number of such replacements we reach a sequence of pairwise noncrossing nooses.

-\proofparagraph{Signatures that allow gluing.} Based on the sequence $\T$ of edge bipartitions of~$G$ and the nooses we have fixed above for each edge bipartition, we now define a tuple, the signature, for each edge bipartition that can be encoded using $\signumbits$ bits and that has the property that, if two edge bipartitions have the same signature, then the corresponding graphs can be glued in a way that results in an \loutp\ graph, as stated in Theorem\nobreakspace \ref {sepseq}.
+\proofparagraph{Labelings that allow gluing.} Based on the sequence $\T$ of edge bipartitions of~$G$ and the nooses we have fixed above for each edge bipartition, we now define a tuple, the labeling, for each edge bipartition that can be encoded using $\signumbits$ bits and that has the property that, if two edge bipartitions have the same labeling, then the corresponding graphs can be glued in a way that results in an \loutp\ graph, as stated in \cref{sepseq}.